-Later in your pregnancy, your placenta will have grown in order to provide your baby with the nutrition needed to develop.
+Later in your pregnancy your placenta will have grown in order to provide your baby with the nutrition needed to develop.
 Unfortunately, it also starts producing hormones that adversely affect the ability of insulin to do its job properly, which can result in a state of insulin resistance from about the fifth or sixth month of your pregnancy.
-This means that you might need to take more insulin: some mums-to-be need as much as twice their usual insulin dose at this time.
+This means that you might need to take more insulin: more mealtime, rapid-acting insulin.
+Some mums-to-be need as much as twice their usual insulin dose by around 30 weeks.

-What all these changes mean is that you will have to be extra-vigilant in monitoring your diabetes, and work closely with your doctor and other healthcare professionals to ensure you keep your diabetes under tight control.
+What all these changes mean is that you will have to be extra-vigilant in monitoring your blood sugar levels, and work closely with your doctor and other healthcare professionals to ensure you keep your diabetes under tight control.

-Testing your blood glucose at least 4 times a day, and overnight, on occasions, will help you to monitor your condition and help you and your doctors adjust your insulin dosage, if necessary.
+Ask your doctor or diabetes educator how often you need to test your blood glucose.
+You will need to test it multiple times per day (before meals and 1-2 hours after meals), and overnight, on occasions.
+This will help you to monitor your condition and help you and your doctors adjust your insulin dosage, if necessary.

 There are no hard and fast rules about your insulin regimen: your doctor will be best placed to recommend what’s suitable for your condition and circumstances.
 Some mums-to-be can keep tight control of their blood glucose levels on their usual twice-daily insulin, while others might have to change their routine to include multiple doses of insulin.

-I have some complications as a result of diabetes: how does this affect my pregnancy?
+I have some complications of diabetes: how does this affect my pregnancy?

 Eye problems (diabetic retinopathy) frequently get worse during pregnancy (although this may reverse after the baby is born).
 If you’re planning to become pregnant, you should have your eyes assessed beforehand and get treatment before you become pregnant.
 However, if your eye problems need treatment during pregnancy, you should be able to have laser treatment without damaging your baby.